Link to the aNaLoG.MaN main page

 Please use our new website BUYANALOGMAN.COM for ordering so you and we can easily keep track of the order status, tracking numbers, etc.

 The GE-7 is a very popular EQ pedal.
-But it can add some noise if you move the sliders.
+But it can add some noise if you move the sliders away from the center.
 Even bringing a slider DOWN will add noise, try it!
 Our mod replaces three chips with the King of Tone chip, which is a low noise chip designed for tone controls, so it's perfect in this application.
 We also change a bunch of cheap capacitors used for tone control to high grade metal film caps.
 This lowers noise and improves tone.
 We also move the frequency of the lowest 100Hz slider up a bit, as it's too low for normal guitar use.
 The chips we use take about 40% more power (goes from 16mA to 23mA), so a battery will not last as long, better to use a power supply.
 A normal alkaline battery will still last over 15 hours, so you can still use batteries if you want.

 Before the mod, the pedal has a slight honkiness and the highs are a bit dull.
 After the mod, the SNAP is back in your playing- the transients and highs sound a lot better.
 And of course there is less noise.

 Thanks to the people on the diystompboxes forum who posted info on modding this pedal.
-We used their ideas and just tweaked it a bit to make it the best sound for the price.
+We used their ideas and tweaked it a bit to make it the best sound for the price.
 We can modify the oldest Japanese or more recent (but not SMT) GE-7 pedals.

-The MT2/pro mod takes the fakeness away, that cocked-wah super-saturated big hair noisy distortion.
-It leaves plenty of distortion available but you can hear the guitar's actual sound after the mod.
+The MT2/pro mod takes the fakeness away, that cocked-wah super-saturated, big hair, harsh and noisy distortion.
+It leaves plenty of distortion available, but you can hear the guitar's actual sound after the mod.
 On the stock pedal, if you sweep the mid range frequency knob it sounds like you are sweeping white noise.
 After the mod, it sounds like you are sweeping a parametric EQ or wah pedal.
 The mod is very expensive to do and includes two of our rare KOT clipping diodes, and a chip change on pedals made before 2008.
 As on the DS1, Boss copied some parts of our mods and are using the JRC chip we specified, on their newer pedals.
-Also it includes most of our silver mod parts from the tube screamer.
+Also it includes most of our silver mod parts from the tube screamer, many upgraded capacitors.
 The mod also reduces noise by 5dB with all knobs at 12:00.